SKSLAB/Multi-unit-production-planning-with-integer-and-continuous-variables-square-distance-penalty/README.md

-# Multi-unit production planning with integer and continuous variables absolute distance penalty approach
+# Multi-unit production planning with integer and continuous variables square distance penalty approach
 ##### An optimization test suite involving 162 integer and 108 continuous variables

 This submission can be used to evaluate the performance of optimization techniques on problems with integer and continuous variables.
 This optimization problem arises for maximization of profit in production planning.
 However these files can be used as black-box optimization problems.

 There are eight minimization optimization problems in this suite (case1.p, case2.p, case3.p, case4.p, case5.p, case6.p, case7.p and cas8.p).
 All the cases have a problem dimension of 270 variables.
 The first 162 variables are integer (if not, then rounded using MATLAB inbuilt round function) whereas the remaining 108 variables are continuous.

-Each of them follows absolute distance penalty approach and  has the following format
+Each of them follows square distance penalty approach and  has the following format
 ```
 [ F ] = case1(X);
 ```